Pukekohe Park Raceway: Supercars Championship

 In 2008 the Supercars Championship round in New Zealand moved to the Hamilton Street Circuit so Pukekohe held its final event on the weekend of 20–22 April 2007.
 In 2013 Supercars returned to Pukekohe after the Auckland government confirmed that stakeholders would put $6.6 million into making the circuit more suitable for Supercars.
 These upgrades include a new chicane on the back straight, more pedestrian bridges and a makeover of the circuit's appearance.

 Lap records

-The official race lap records at the Pukekohe Park Raceway are listed as:
+The fastest official race lap records at the Pukekohe Park Raceway are listed as: